 There are a few “flavors” that come to mind when I think about the warmth and fun of summer.
 Drinking a refreshing limeade is one of them!

 I have to tell you, this cupcake is heavenly.
-I adapted it from Sprinkles Key Lime recipe, and am completely smitten.
 The crumb is delicate, the texture is soft and the flavor is subtle, yet bold.

 Well, that makes no sense.
 It’s subtle until you add the secret weapon of flavor!